 Christopher Landsea, a meteorologist for the National Hurricane Center, has quantified what a global-warming driven increase in the intensity of major hurricanes may mean.
 His work indicates that the warming over that last several decades translates into an increase in intensity of about 1%.
 For a Category 5 hurricane like Katrina, the wind speed would increase by 1 to 2 mph.
 He wrote: “The 1-2 mph change currently in the peak winds of strong hurricane due to manmade global warming is so tiny that it is not measureable by our aircraft and satellite technologies available today, which are only accurate to about 10 mph (~15 kph) for major hurricanes.

-To further support the idea that hurricanes are not becoming stronger and bigger, the landfall of Hurricane Harvey last week marked the first occurrence of a major hurricane (Category 3 or above) in nearly 12 years.
+To further support the idea that hurricanes are not becoming stronger and bigger, the landfall of Hurricane Harvey last week marked the first occurrence of a major hurricane (Category 3 or above) to strike the United States in nearly 12 years.
 That is more than 4,300 days without America suffering the devastation that these large storms bring.
 That is also a record length of time that the United States has gone without a landfalling major hurricane.
 The second longest streak was a period of eight years from 1861 to 1868.

 IPCC (2013) Climate change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker TF, Qin D, Plattner GK et al (eds)].
 Cambridge University Press, Cambridge, United Kingdom & New York, NY, USA, 1535 pp.